Finance Manager Qualifications & Skills

 - Team Management: Lead, motivate, and manage a team of finance professionals, including financial analysts and accountants.

-- Business Partnership: Partner with other departments, such as sales, marketing, and operations, to understand their financial needs and provide financial insights and guidance.
+- Business Partnership: Collaborate with other departments, such as sales, marketing, and operations, to understand their financial requirements and offer financial insights and guidance.

 - For more information, see the Job Description here.